At Royal Holloway Students’ Union we’re committed to protecting and respecting your privacy.

 i.
 During enrolment with the University

-We have a data sharing agreement with Royal Holloway, University of London, whereby the University shares the following student data with the Students’ Union at the stage of enrolment:
+We have a data processing agreement with Royal Holloway, University of London, whereby the University shares the following student data with the Students’ Union at the stage of enrolment:

-The Data Share agreement enables RHSU to collect and use the above information to meet our legal obligation protected within the Education Act 1994, which requires that appointment to major union offices is by election in a secret ballot in which all members are entitled to vote.
+The data processing agreement (Memorandum of Cooperation, Appendix 5: Data Processing Agreement) enables RHSU to collect and use the above information to meet our legal obligation protected within the Education Act 1994, which requires that appointment to major union offices is by election in a secret ballot in which all members are entitled to vote.

 The following legitimate interests are also applicable for the collection and processing of the above data: